Hhotre/Hhotre/README.md

 - 👋 Hi, I’m @Hhotre
-- 👀 I’m interested in SEX
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning something
+- 🌱 I’m currently learning pyhton
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me is just believe

 <!---
 Hhotre/Hhotre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.